 Generate Wallet

-Copy and save WIF private key somewhere secure.
+Copy and save private key WIF somewhere secure.
 The WIF is not stored anywhere, so you will need to import it again if the page is closed or refreshed.
 You can also manually save the address and WIF in your browser's password manager.

 Import Wallet